Calculating Pain and Suffering for a Auto Accident

 Were you injured in a car accident and want to know the value of your pain and suffering?
 If your answer was yes, it’s time to hire a qualified Portland personal injury attorney.
 At Dawson Law Group we specialize in personal injury cases involving auto accidents.
 We have handled countless personal injury claims and would be honored to go to work for you.
 Many of our clients have trouble calculating how much their pain and suffering is worth monetarily.
 While it is not an exact science we have outlined the most common ways that a settlement amount for pain and suffering is determined.

-- Car Accident Claim Overview
+- Portland Car Accident Lawyer

 - Car Accident Frequently Asked Questions

 - What to Do After a Car Accident

 - What to Expect from your Car Accident Claim

 - Oregon DMV- Your Responsibilities in an Accident